 7. Removal instructions

 Hi!
-This is amy-Looking Forward .
+This is amy-Has a great future ahead .
 I hope you get a great deal out of this newsletter.
 I am hoping that the description I have provided of what I do to prepare to write a piece will help any writer out there who struggles to get going or helps clarify the process for writers who have their own routine.
 Please take a few minutes to enjoy the pieces I have included to showcase just some of the fantastic talent that graces our site.

 Before I start writing any piece I do thorough preparation.
 There are three things I use which I think can be a great asset for any writer.